ipiyer/react-monthrange-picker/README.md

 ## Example

-For example of how to use [react-monthrange-picker](http://https://github.com/munichlinux/react-monthrange-picker) in your application look at [example application](https://github.com/munichlinux/react-monthrange-picker-example)
+You can either look at the example application [example application](https://github.com/munichlinux/react-monthrange-picker-example)

 OR